ianrrees/ianrrees.github.io/_posts/2019-05-15-anthology-of-effective-techniques-in-the-employment-of-computing-machines.markdown

 #### Might need to be installed separately

   * `fzf` Fuzzy search for your shell; makes the command line history search from `Ctrl+r` particularly nice.
+  * `rg` [Ripgrep](https://github.com/BurntSushi/ripgrep) is a great upgrade from grep, not least because it's much faster when searching over lots of files.
   * `tmux` I mainly use as an upgraded version of `screen`, for running commands that I want to put in the background (my work VPN client) and for SSH sessions that should persist even if the connection fails.

 Git aliases